-The research of Dr. Bruce Lipton (1) has revealed that the environment in which the cellular membrane operates controls the behavior and physiology of the cell, activating and deactivating the genes.
-These discoveries are opposed to the opinion of established scientists who claim that life is controlled by the genes, highlighting epigenetic science as one of the most important field of studies today.
+The research of Dr. Bruce Lipton (1) has revealed that the environment in which the cell membrane operates controls the behaviour and physiology of the cell, by activating and deactivating the genes.
+These discoveries have clashed with the opinion of the majority of contemporary scientists, who claim that life is controlled by the genes, and this controversy has turned epigenetic science into one of the most important fields of study today.

-Although discoveries related to epigenetics are relatively recent, the concept was brought up in 1942 by Conrad Hal Waddington (3), (from Greek epi, “Beyond”: beyond genetics).
-Epigenetics encompasses properties, a code over a code, as Joel de Rosnay explains very well in his last book The Symphony of the Living World (4): it is a biological “meta-software”, that profoundly changes the classical view of the genes.
-Epigenetic change is not a mutation, but a modulation of the expression of the genes through behavior or environment.
-Genetics and epigenetics are compared to the texts of a book and the process of reading, in which every individual interprets the book in a different way, through their experience, their imagination… Others compare genetics with a partiture, and epigenetics with the interpretation of the symphony.
-The big question is how to become the director of the orchestra of one’s own partiture.
+Although discoveries related to epigenetics are very recent, the term was coined in 1942 by Conrad Hal Waddington (3), from the Greek epi, meaning “above” (“above genetics”).
+Epigenetics is like a code over the code, as Joel de Rosnay explains very well in his latest book The Symphony of the Living World (4): it is a biological “meta-software” that profoundly changes the role of classical genetics.
+Epigenetic change is not a mutation, but a modulation of the expression of the genes by behaviour or the environment.
+Genetics and epigenetics are compared to the text of a book and the process of reading, in which every individual interprets the book in a different way, through their own experience and imagination… Others compare genetics to a musical score and epigenetics to the interpretation of the symphony when it is performed.
+The big question is how to become the conductor of the orchestra of our own musical score.

-What we experience influences our physical state, our psychological state, our life course and our mind and plays an important role in the epigenetic modulation of the expression of the genes.
+What we experience influences our physical state, our psychological state, our life course and our mind, and plays an important role in the epigenetic modulation of the expression of the genes.

 Image Credits: By TheDigitalArtist | Pixabay | CC BY PD |